Decolonising the Museum

 The Great North Museum: Hancock was founded during the height of the British Empire.
 This means we have lots of objects that came from former British colonies around the world.
 But we don’t always know how they ended up here or what they really meant to the people that made them.
 We are now trying to research these items so we can tell their stories more fully.

-We are not seeking to return all these objects to their original locations, but we are open to claims for repatriation.
+We are not seeking to return all these objects to their original locations, but we are open to proposals for repatriation.
 This post explains the differences between decolonisation and repatriation.

 The term ‘decolonisation’ has, over the past decade, become important for museums and galleries in Western Europe and North America.
 It is a contentious term that has led to a great deal of debate within the museum world, as well as much soul searching about the role museums have played in different countries’ colonial pasts.
 But what do we mean by decolonisation and why is it important?